-Shares in both Class Y and Class Z are available to members of Janus Henderson Group plc group companies, funds managed by Janus Henderson Group plc group companies and to other investors at the discretion of the ACD.
+Shares in Class Z are available to members of Janus Henderson Group plc group companies, funds managed by Janus Henderson Group plc group companies and to other investors at the discretion of the ACD.
+Charges for managing investments with Class Z are charged outside the Fund by agreement between the ACD and individual investors.

-Shares in Class S are available to investors at the discretion of the ACD.

 Shares in Class G are only available to Eligible Shareholders.
-Eligible Shareholders are those who are eligible at the ACD's discretion to invest in Class G Shares upon entering into an agreement with the ACD and fulfilling the eligibility conditions set by the ACD from time to time.
+Eligible Shareholders are those who are eligible at the ACD's discretion to invest in Class G Shares upon entering into an agreement with the Manager and fulfilling the eligibility conditions set by the ACD from time to time.
 Eligibility conditions currently include minimum holdings at a Share Class level and also minimum assets under management held by the investor across the range of UK domiciled funds operated by Janus Henderson Fund Management UK Limited.